Are Keke Palmer And Usher Dropping A New Music Collab?

 The social media sisterhood and Black Twitter (now X) community responded swiftly, defending Keke.
 Social media users found old video posts that contradicted Jackson’s statements, called Jackson out for his hypocrisy, and forced him to shut down his social media accounts.

 Unfazed and unbothered, Keke seemingly responded, too.
-She dropped a sweet video singing to their baby, Leo, and merch with the words “I am a Mother.”
+She dropped a sweet video singing to their baby, Leo, and merch with the words “I’m A Motha.”

 Who could blame her?
 Keke takes advantage of every opportunity to be in her bag.